grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 Todo :

 1. When pc starts up, start ethercat bus, do this by a script that also set's the mac adres in the /etc/sysconfig/ethercat file.
+In this way, a hdd can be switched to different pc's, and reconfigure mac adres is automaticly done at boot time.
+If production machine's use cloned hdd's.
+This is the way to go.

     contab -e